-Lee Precision is one of the oldest names in ammunition reloading and the Lee Precision Load Master 223 Remington Reloading Rifle Kit represents a lot of value for the money.
+Lee Precision is one of the oldest names in ammunition reloading, and the Lee Precision Load Master 223 Remington Reloading Rifle Kit represents a lot of value for the money.

 Operation of the Load Master 223 Remington Kit

-Once it is set up properly, the Lee Load Master will allow you to load approximately 500 rounds per hour.
+Once it is set up correctly, the Lee Load Master will allow you to load approximately 500 rounds per hour.
 This speed is accomplished due to the case feed system and automatic primer feed as long as you keep your primer tubes full and top off your powder measure.

-There is not a station on the Lee Load Master for this operation, so any such brass should be set aside and processed before running it through the Load Master.
-Running crimped primers through a Lee Load Master can break the de-capping pin in the first stage and if unchecked can damage the priming system by trying to seat a live primer on top of the one that is in place.
+There is no station on the Lee Load Master for this operation, so any such brass should be set aside and processed before running it through the LoadMaster.
+Running crimped primers through a Lee Load Master can break the de-capping pin in the first stage and, if unchecked, can damage the priming system by trying to seat a live primer on top of the one in place.

-Some of the parts on the Lee Load Master are made from plastic and can be prone to breakage.
-In this review of the Lee Load Master I recommend it for people new to reloading because assembly and set up can be challenging, but that is the world of reloading in a nutshell.
-Everything is a challenge in the beginning and setting up a press like the Load Master will ensure that the first time hand loader will know what each stage of the press is accomplishing and why each step is important.
-You also may want to hand tighten the components to make sure they are snug.|
+|The kit is convenient because it has all the components you need to get started — the dies, shell plate, case activated powder measure, automatic case feeder, etc. The relatively low cost of the Lee Load Master makes it easy for someone who reloads for different calibers regularly to set up additional presses and have each one dedicated to a single caliber without having to change dies or recalibrate a single press every time they want to change calibers.
+It’s also an easy setup process, simple to switch from 5.56 to .300 with the five hole turret, and produces bullets in the blink of an eye—the casing loader words for a wide range of case sizes.||Some of the Lee Load Master parts are made from plastic and can be prone to breakage.
+In this review of the Lee Load Master, I recommend it for people new to reloading because assembly and setup can be challenging, but that is the world of reloading.
+Everything is a challenge in the beginning, and setting up a press like a Load Master will ensure that the first time hand loader will know what each stage of the press is accomplishing and why each step is important.
+You may also want to hand tighten the components to ensure they are snug.|

 Conclusion for the Lee Loader 223